crywolfe/mileagemate/mileagemate.md

 ![ERD](./MileageMate.png)

 Two initial questions come to mind as I work through this initial ERD.

-1. Should a user have many vehicles or should a user have many vehicles only through Trips?
+_1. Should a user have many vehicles or should a user have many vehicles only through Trips?_

-2. Am I missing any other necessary attributes in order to meet the specs?
+_2. Am I missing any other necessary attributes in order to meet the specs?_

 If this ERD provides a good foundation for our data, then I would want to wire frame a simple UI/UX so that I have an understanding of the UI/UX logic flow.
 The UI/UX was not discussed in the requirements.
 Because it was not discussed, it leaves room for too much interpretation.
 Interpretation leads to higher costs, unmet expectations and frustration.
 In developing this app, I would ask a number of UI/UX questions some of which I will describe below.